Metrist-Software/product-docs/docs/agent-overview.md

 Metrist Orchestrator is the cornerstone of our on-premises offering.
 Orchestrator has two main functions:

 * To schedule and run private synthetic monitors.
-This is very much alike to how monitors are scheduled and run on the Metrist back-end, but with a different, customer-specific configuration.
+This is very much alike to how monitors are scheduled and run on the Metrist backend, but with a different, customer-specific configuration.
 * To receive data from in-process monitoring.
 The in-process part of this system is intentionally kept as simple as possible, to minimize the overhead and risk associated with "intruding" on production code.
 The monitoring agent takes care of the heavy lifting here.